drvinceknight/pfm/book/building-tools/03-objects/introduction/main.md

 # Object oriented programming

-In the first part of this book we covered a number of tools that allow us to carry out mathematical techniques.
-One example of this is the `sympy.Symbol` object that create a symbolic variable that can be manipulated.
-In this chapter we will see how to define similar mathematical objects.
+In the first part of this book you covered a number of tools that allow you to carry out mathematical techniques.
+One example of this is the `sympy.Symbol` object that creates a symbolic variable that can be manipulated.
+In this chapter you will see how to define similar mathematical objects.

 ```{important}
 In this chapter we will cover: